AdobeDocs/analytics-platform.en/help/use-cases/goals-using-derived-fields.md

     ![Definition of rules for marketing channel derived field](assets/goals-derived-field-marketing-channel-1.png)

-1. Explicity set static values, representing monthly revenue goals, for the specific marketing channels in a final CASE WHEN rule, by setting a **[!UICONTROL Custom numeric value]**.
+1. Explicitly set static values, representing monthly revenue goals, for the specific marketing channels in a final CASE WHEN rule, by setting a **[!UICONTROL Custom numeric value]**.
 See the [!DNL Monthly Goal] rule below.

     ![Monthly Goals](assets/goals-derived-field-marketing-channel-2.png)